-QCRI’s Distributed Systems group focuses on cloud infrastructure and large-scale cloud applications and services, specifically in the areas of sports and video.
+QCRI’s Distributed Systems department focuses on cloud infrastructure and large-scale cloud applications and services, specifically in the areas of sports and video.

 One of the overarching themes of our research is efficient use of computing resources.
 To that end, we are developing algorithms that will allow resource-efficient shared computing for computationally intensive workloads, to prevent the wastage of billions of dollars in energy and infrastructure costs annually.
 Our goal is to develop integrated resource management techniques that provide both near peak utilization and guaranteed high performance in shared environments.